kubetail-org/edge-csrf/packages/nextjs/README.md

 ### Methods

 ```
-createMiddleware([, options]) - Create a new instance of Next.js middleware
+createCsrfMiddleware([, options]) - Create a new instance of Next.js middleware

   * @param {object} options - The configuration options
   * @returns {Middleware} - The middleware